YeluguriSaiSathwika/Library-Cart/README.md

 ## This Website is built for following purpose:-

-For Selling books online.
+- For Selling books online.
-Maintaining books selling history.
+- Maintaining books selling history.
-Adding and managing books.
+- Adding and managing books.
-User Friendly.
+- User Friendly.
-For Implementation of Http Servlets in Java.
+- For Implementation of Http Servlets in Java.
-This is a Mini-project developed using Java, Jdbc, And Servlets.
+- This is a Mini-project developed using Java, Jdbc, And Servlets.

 ## Admin Have Following Access for this online store site:-

-Add New Books.
+- Add New Books.
-View Books Available.
+- View Books Available.
-Remove Books.
+- Remove Books.
-Increase Books Amount.
+- Increase Books Amount.

 ## Users Have Following Access for this online store site:-

-Create New Account or Register.
+- Create New Account or Register.
-Login.
+- Login.
-View Available Books.
+- View Available Books.
-Select Books to Buy.
+- Select Books to Buy.
-Select Books Quantity.
+- Select Books Quantity.
-Buy Books.
+- Buy Books.
-Get Payment Receipt.
+- Get Payment Receipt.

 # Technologies used:-

-### Front-End Development:
+### - Front-End Development:
-HTML
+ - HTML
-CSS
+ - CSS
-Javascript
+ - Javascript
-BootStrap
+ - BootStrap
-### Back-End Development:
+### - Back-End Development:
-Java [JDK 8+]
+ - Java [JDK 8+]
-JDBC
+ - JDBC
-Servlet
-### Database:
+### - Database:
-MySql
+ - MySql